On the Existence of Solutions to the Seiberg-Witten Vortex Equations with Exponential Decay on the Plane: Introduction

+To show uniqueness in Theorem \ref{introTrivialSoln}, we exploit Pohozaev's identity.
+Our argument takes advantage of the fact that an antiderivative of the $\sinh$ function is $\cosh - 1$, and $\cosh - 1$ is always nonnegative.

-As a final remark, the first two equations of the Seiberg-Witten vortex equations can be thought of as a system of Vekua equations.
-This insight is crucial for us to study the zeroes of exponential decay solutions of \eqref{eq:4.1}.
-We develop the basic theory of solutions to these systems of this type that we require and associate the functions that solve these systems with the solutions of vortex equations.
+As a final remark, the first two equations of the Seiberg-Witten vortex equations can be thought of as \textit{a system of Vekua-type equations}.
+The classical Vekua equation is the canonical form of a first-order elliptic equation in the plane and generalizes the classical Cauchy-Riemann equation from complex analysis, which appears naturally in the study of Ginzburg-Landau vortex equations.
+The connection between Seiberg-Witten vortex equations and Vekua equations is crucial for us to study the zeroes of exponential decay solutions of \eqref{eq:maineq}.
+We develop the basic theory of solutions to the systems of Vekua-type equations that we require and associate the functions that solve these systems with the solutions of vortex equations.
 This is the first time that a system of Vekua equations of this kind (to be precise a Vekua equation and the result of applying complex conjugation to both sides of a Vekua equation) has been studied.
 This connection between the classical complex analysis structure of Vekua equations and the gauge equations of mathematical physics is novel.
-See \cite{Vek}, \cite{Bers}, and Section \ref{preliminaries} for background on Vekua equations.
+See \cite{Vek,Bers}, and Section \ref{preliminaries} for background on Vekua equations.